Approximating the closest structured singular matrix polynomial

-Using the results in Theorems \ref{thm:equiv_charac_common_kern} and \ref{thm:charac_minim_comm_kernel}, we get that the perturbation matrix we are looking for is a rank one matrix in the form $ \bold{\Delta}= - {\Pi_{\mathcal{S}} \left( uv^H\right)}/{\|\Pi_{\mathcal{S}} \left( u v^H \right) \|_F}. $ From Theorem \ref{thm:charac_minim_comm_kernel}, we observe that the stationary points of \eqref{eq:gradient_system_com_ker} are real multiples of a projection of rank one matrices.
+Using the results in Theorem \ref{thm:equiv_charac_common_kern}, we get that the perturbation matrix we are looking for is a rank one matrix in the form $ \bDelta= - {\Pi_{\mathcal{S}} \left( uv^H\right)}/{\|\Pi_{\mathcal{S}} \left( u v^H \right) \|_F}. $ From Theorem \ref{thm:equiv_charac_common_kern}, we observe that the stationary points of \eqref{eq:gradient_system_com_ker} are real multiples of a projection of rank one matrices.
 This piece of information may be exploited in the algorithm in order to improve its efficiency.
 Several attempts in this direction have been recently proposed by Guglielmi et al. in \cite{GugLubSic}, with a focus on structures induced by sparsity patterns.
-The outer iteration, instead, can be developed in the same way of Subsection \ref{subsection: outer iteration}, using an hybrid Newton-bisection algorithm on the functional
+The outer iteration, instead, can be developed in the same way as Subsection \ref{subsection: outer iteration_struct}, using a hybrid Newton-bisection algorithm on the functional

-where $\bold{\Delta}\left( \varepsilon \right)$ is the stationary point of unit Frobenius norm given by the integration of \eqref{eq:gradient_system_com_ker}.
+where $\bDelta\left( \varepsilon \right)$ is the stationary point of unit Frobenius norm given by the integration of \eqref{eq:gradient_system_com_ker}.
 A relevant setting of application of the method for structured perturbations may be the one of DAE systems with dissipative Hamiltonian structures.
 In this context, indeed, the pencil associated with the system is in the form

 with $A_i \in \mathbb{R}^{n \times n}$ for $i=0,1,2$, $A_1=-A_1^T$, and $A_2,A_0$ symmetric and positive definite.
 Since the coefficient matrices are constrained to have this dissipative Hamiltonian structure, then it is convenient to analyze the distance to the nearest structured triplet with common coefficients, as proposed in \cite{GugMehr}.
-In this case, the singularity occurs when the matrices $A_2,A_1,A_0$ have common kernel, then we can apply our method relying only on the coefficient matrices.
+In this case, the singularity occurs when the matrices $A_2,A_1,A_0$ have a common kernel, then we can apply our method relying only on the coefficient matrices.
 The subspace in which we search for perturbations is

 Then, starting from the gradient system \eqref{eq:gradient_system_com_ker}, we specialize the method with the computation of the stationary points of